engrit-illinois/Remove-AdGroupMemberships/README.md

 The distinguished name of the AD OU to limit the search for the given groups.
 Only groups under this OU will be discovered and modified.
 Default is `OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu`.

+### -VerificationDelaySecs \<int\>
+Optional integer.
+The number of seconds to wait after attempting all removals and before attempting verification of removals.
+This ensures that the removals are fully replicated to domain controllers before attempting to verify.
+Default is `5`.

 ### -Log \<string\>
 Optional string.
 The full path of a file to log to.